 This guideline applies to all Humber locations where biomedical waste is produced.

-Biomedical waste refers to discarded biological material that may be generated from teaching, clinical, research or other operations.
+Refers to discarded biological material that may be generated from teaching, clinical, research or other operations.
 At Humber, examples of where biomedical wastes are generated include Humber’s Health Centres and the Funeral Services Program.

 Biomedical waste includes but is not limited to:

-Pathological Waste: Under Regulation 347, pathological waste includes but is not limited to:
+Under Regulation 347, pathological waste includes but is not limited to:

 For the purpose of this guideline, the term biomedical waste will be used as the general term to describe both biomedical and pathological waste outlined above.